Creating A Movement for Parks, Trails and Natural Areas

-The Intertwine Alliance is working with similar coalitions in Chicago, Houston, Cleveland, Los Angeles, the Bay Area, and Milwaukee to develop a national agenda for conservation in urban regions, establish conservation coalitions as national best practice, and help attract and coordinate federal investment.
+The Intertwine Alliance is working with similar coalitions in Chicago, Houston, Cleveland, Los Angeles, the Bay Area, Kansas City, and Milwaukee to develop a national agenda for conservation in urban regions, establish conservation coalitions as national best practice, and help attract and coordinate federal investment.

-The Intertwine Alliance helps residents discover that they can be active in the outdoors close to home and as part of their everyday lives.
+Through the Our Common Ground campaign, The Intertwine Alliance helps residents discover that they can be active in the outdoors close to home and as part of their everyday lives.
 The Alliance also supports elected and civic leaders in being more effective leaders on parks, trails and natural areas issues.
 A number of projects, programs and initiatives support this goal.

 The Alliance manages a website that is a central portal to nature in the region.
 The website is a clearinghouse for nature-oriented events and for the first time information from the more than two dozen agencies managing parks and trails is available through a searchable map interface.

 The Alliance publishes the "Our Common Ground Report," which makes the case for investment in parks, trails and natural areas in the Portland-Vancouver region.